mendrik/feather/feather-docs/content/basics/index.md

 Call then ```feather.start()``` and your application should render itself into ```<body>```.

+## Passing arguments to widgets

+If you need to pass data from a widget to its children (usually referenced in its template), there are several possibilities.
+The simplest one is using string attributes: ```<my-widget attr1="str1" attr2="str2">```.
+In your *MyWidget* class the @Construct decorator should have then an attribute array defined like so ```@Construct({selector: 'my-widget', attributes: ['attr1', 'attr2']})```.
+Additionally provide a constructor with the following signature: ```constructor(attr1: string, attr2: string) {```.
+The order of the attribute array must match the constructor arguments.

+If you need to pass other types than *strings* to the constructor you can use single curly brackets to do this: ```<my-widget attr1={true} attr2={2+2}>``` and so on.
+If the text between the curly brackets matches a property name in the parent widget its value will be used instead.

 ## Observable

-Feather provides one-way data-binding, which means you can create *hooks* between the components data holders and the DOM.
+Feather provides one-way data-binding, which means you can create *hooks* between the component's data and the DOM.
 Whenever the data changes, your DOM will update accordingly.
 There are several hook types, which are explained below.
-Feather doesn't use a virtual dom, but it binds directly to native DOM modifiers which makes it even faster than any of the virtual dom based frameworks out there.
+Feather does not use a virtual dom, but it binds directly to native DOM modifiers which makes it even faster than any of the virtual dom based frameworks out there.
+Hooks are basically widget properties with a @Bind() decorator and depending on the property type a reference in the widget's template method, declared by double curly brackets.

 ### Primitives

 The above example is quite rudimentary and if you wanted to change the variable ```who``` you would need to call ```render(...)``` again to see it.
-This is a little bit cumbersome and expensive, since the widget would then re-render the entire template with any sub widgets referenced within.
-To avoid this you can decorate primitive members (currently only booleans, strings and numbers) with ```@Bind()``` like this (note the use of double-curlies):
+This is a little bit cumbersome and expensive, since the widget would then re-render the entire template with any children referenced within.
+To avoid this you can decorate primitive members (currently only booleans, strings, numbers but also arrays) with ```@Bind()``` like this:

 <script async src="//jsfiddle.net/phbw6sdj/1/embed/js,result/"></script>